Billie Joe Armstrong’s Guitars and GearPublished : - Author : Dan Kopilovic

 1959 Gibson Les Paul Junior

-Gibson Les Paul Junior
+Gibson Billie Joe Armstrong Les Paul Junior Doublecut

-|Billie has more than 20 LP Juniors, most of the from the 50s, either black or of TV-cream – with double and single cutaway bodies.
+Billie apparently has more than 20 Les Paul Juniors, most of them from the 50s, either black or of TV-cream – with double and single cutaway bodies.

 Fender Telecaster Custom